Chelsea F.C. Women: Stadium

+Chelsea Women play at Stamford Bridge in Fulham, London.
+The club played its first match at Stamford Bridge in 2016 against VfL Wolfsburg in the 2016–17 UEFA Women's Champions League.
+Since the early 2020s, the venue has been increasingly used for high-profile matches in both domestic and European competitions.
+In the 2023–24 season, Chelsea Women played a record four Women's Super League matches at the stadium, followed by three matches in the 2024–25 season.
+Ahead of the 2026–27 season, all home matches of the Women's Super League were moved to Stamford Bridge, while domestic cup matches and UEFA Women's Champions League league phase matches were moved to Plough Lane.

-Chelsea Women play at Kingsmeadow in Norbiton, Kingston upon Thames, London.
+Previously, Chelsea Women played at Kingsmeadow in Norbiton, Kingston upon Thames, London.
 Chelsea F.C. bought Kingsmeadow for their youth and women's teams from AFC Wimbledon in 2016 so that Wimbledon could fund their new ground, Plough Lane.
-Kingsmeadow has a capacity of 4,850.

-Between 2012 and 2017, Chelsea played their home games at Wheatsheaf Park.
+Kingsmeadow has a capacity of 4,850, including 2,265 seats.
+Between 2012 and 2017, Chelsea Women played their home games at Wheatsheaf Park.
 The stadium is located in Staines-upon-Thames and has a capacity for 3,002 spectators.

-The team previously played at Imperial Fields during the 2011 season, the home ground of Tooting & Mitcham United.
+In the inaugural WSL season in 2011, the team played at Imperial Fields, the home ground of Tooting & Mitcham United.

-Chelsea Women has increasingly used Stamford Bridge for high-profile fixtures in both domestic and European competitions.
-Since the 2020s, the club has staged its UEFA Women's Champions League home matches at Stamford Bridge.
-In the 2023–24 season, Chelsea Women played a record four Women's Super League matches at the stadium, followed by three matches in the 2024–25 season.

 Attendance

 The current home attendance record of a Chelsea Women's match is 39,398, set on 27 April 2024 during the 2023–24 UEFA Women's Champions League semi-final second leg against Barcelona, played at Stamford Bridge.
-Their current home attendance record at their primary ground of Kingsmeadow is 4,670, set on 28 April 2019 in a Champion's League semi-final leg against Lyon.
+Their home attendance record at Kingsmeadow is 4,670, set on 28 April 2019 in a Champion's League semi-final leg against Lyon.